 The cool, overcast morning weather was a welcome relief before the usual nonstop sweat.
 So far, mosquitoes were still dormant, while the bird’s constant chirping pleasantly remained in the background.
 After dropping off the embankment, I crossed the creek over large rocks before the confluence with the dry bed off the mountain.
 A brief uphill scramble through the woods soon led me into the broad gully below an ice cave.

-After a 200-foot upward traverse, I returned to the trees south of the snow at 2600 feet after a small area of vine maples.
+After a 200-foot upward traverse, I returned to the trees south of the snow at 2600 feet past a small area of vine maples.
 The terrain steepened very quickly.
-And as the incline increased, I put on microspikes for traction on the slippery, duff-covered slopes to keep from sliding with every move.
+With the drastically increased incline, I put on microspikes for traction on the slippery, duff-covered slopes to keep from sliding with every move.
 Otherwise, it would quickly turn into a frustrating and energy-sucking “one step forward, two steps back” climb.

 The lower forest floor was cluttered with typical tree debris, but fewer logs made for a relatively smooth climb.
 By staying within earshot of the ravine at the edge of the rib, route-finding was straightforward.
 Soon, a buttress at 3200 feet forced a bypass from the south.
 Another one appeared 200 feet higher, which I climbed over using narrow ramps.
 One or two outcrops beyond that required a bypass from the north.